maxkferg/meteor-facebook-collections/README.md

 ###.getPhotos(user,fields,maxItems)

 Return an empty collection that will be filled with Facebook photos<br/>
-@username: The page to request post from, can be 'me'<br/>
+@user: The page to request post from, can be 'me'<br/>
 @fields: A list of fields to be requested<br/>
 @maxItems: The maximum number of photos to be added to the collection<br/>